cedalo/streamsheets-documentation/source/functions/drawing/drawslider.rst

 **Return Value**

-TRUE, if button could be created.
+TRUE, if slider could be created.

 **Example**